oxfordyang2016/weatherapp/templates/freewriting.md

-.if you can in class to implement __getitem__ method,you will a[] and result loop and reversed .so on,you can finish iterable  function such as for
+.if you can in class to implement __getitem__ method,you will a[] and result loop and reversed .so on,you can finish iterable  function such as for doctest the number of item s is a problem.

 ---
 how to install sikulix